Scalable Reactive Atomistic Dynamics with GAIA

 \section{Toward generalizable MLIPs}

 The generalization of MLIPs critically hinges on training data that encompass structural diversity~\cite{KNLS24}.
-In principle, a dataset that fully spans the chemical space would resolve this limitation, yet constructing such a dataset is infeasible, leaving generalization as a persistent challenge.
-Current state-of-the-art approaches remain constrained, as they either depend on incremental refinements of existing databases~\cite{CDGL20_m,SCYB24_m,BSFW24_m,LSST25_m,GBYS25_mr}, limiting structural diversity, or incur substantial computational overhead beyond generation stages~\cite{KBLL23,OSKO23,ZMJK24} (Supplementary Note~\ref{supp:related_work}).
-To address these limitations, we designed GAIA to generate datasets that broadly represent the accessible chemical space defined by user-chosen components, while minimizing redundancy and ensuring transferability across a wide range of chemical environments.
-This concept enables the generation of near- and non-equilibrium atomic structures across the targeted chemical space, with the dataset scaling systematically as the number of the chosen components increases.
-Titan25, a representative dataset generated by GAIA, comprises a moderate number of data points and elements (Fig.~\ref{fig:fig1}c) yet containing the well-balanced compositions without undue bias toward any single element (Fig.~\ref{fig:fig1}d).
-The per-atom energy distribution of Titan25 is shifted toward higher energy values compared to ANI-1xnr~\cite{ZMJK24} and MPtrj~\cite{DZJR23}, and the 95$^\text{th}$ percentile of atomic force norms is 7.1\,eV/\,\AA, higher than in both datasets as well as in OMat24~\cite{BSFW24_m} and OMol25~\cite{LSST25_m} (Fig.~\ref{fig:fig1}e and Supplementary Fig.~\ref{sfig:titan25}d,e).
-These statistics indicate that Titan25 spans a broader range of energetic and force regimes, encompassing various near- and non-equilibrium structures.
-Such coverage provides informative training signals for MLIPs, particularly in reactive regimes, and positions Titan25 as a prototype dataset that can be further extended to broader chemical spaces.
+In principle, a hypothetical dataset that fully covers the entire chemical space would resolve this limitation, yet constructing such a dataset is infeasible in practice, leaving generalization as a persistent challenge.
+State-of-the-art approaches are often constrained---either by limited structural diversity due to incremental refinements of existing databases or by substantial overhead that extends well beyond data generation itself (Supplementary Note~\ref{supp:related_work}).
+To address these limitations, we designed GAIA to generate datasets that broadly represent the accessible chemical space spanned by user-chosen seed components, while reducing redundancy and promoting transferability across distinct chemical environments.
+The framework thus allows datasets to scale systematically across the targeted chemical space as the number of seed components increases.
+Titan25, a representative dataset generated by GAIA, comprises a moderate, million-scale number of data points, yet it includes de novo configurations suitable for describing a wide range of chemical reactions (Fig.~\ref{fig:fig1}c) and exhibits a well-balanced distribution of elements (Fig.~\ref{fig:fig1}d).
+The distribution of per-atom energies in Titan25 is shifted toward higher energy values relative to ANI-1xnr~\cite{ZMJK24} and MPTrj~\cite{DZJR23}, and the 95$^\text{th}$ percentile of atomic force norms reaches 7.1\,eV/\,\AA, exceeding those of not only ANI-1xnr and MPTrj but also OMat24~\cite{BSFW24} and OMol25~\cite{LSST25} (Fig.~\ref{fig:fig1}e and Supplementary Fig.~\ref{sfig:titan25}c,d).
+These statistics indicate that Titan25 spans a broader spectrum of energetic and force regimes, encompassing various near- and non-equilibrium structures.
+Such coverage provides informative training signals for MLIPs, particularly in reactive regimes, and positions Titan25 as a prototype dataset that can be readily extended by GAIA to broader regions of chemical space.